Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Local Flow Physics: Mach Number Comparison

-Beyond validating bulk performance metrics, it is crucial to confirm that the CFD simulation accurately captures the detailed local flow physics.
+Beyond validating bulk performance metrics, it is also crucial to confirm that the CFD simulation accurately captures the detailed local flow physics.
 The original NASA study used non-intrusive laser anemometry to measure flow-field properties, providing an excellent dataset for comparison.

 Relative Mach number contours comparing HELYX CFD predictions with NASA Rotor 67 measurements